invoke-ai/InvokeAI/docs/installation/010_INSTALL_AUTOMATED.md

         [Version 3.10.9](https://www.python.org/downloads/release/python-3109/),
         which has been extensively tested with InvokeAI.

-    !!! warning "At this time we do not recommend Python 3.11"

     _Please select your platform in the section below for platform-specific setup requirements._